Parkinson’s Community Outreach

 Patient & Family Educational Opportunities

 We host multiple educational seminars each year for the Parkinson’s community, varying which one we offer annually.
-These have included:
+Past seminars have included:

 - PD 101: This is an educational program for individuals with early-stage Parkinson’s disease and their family members.
 It offers an overview of Parkinson’s symptoms, treatment options, and coping challenges around being diagnosed with Parkinson’s.